katee145/nourish/README.md

 ## Acknowledgements

-A huge thank you to the Code Institute staff team for their support throughout, in particular Dillon, Roo, and John.
+A huge thank you to the Code Institute staff team for their support throughout.